Florence Mary Taylor: Legacy

 Taylor was also closely involved in the Arts Club, Royal Aero Club of New South Wales, Society of Women Writers, New South Wales branch of the Australian Forest League, Australian-American Association, Royal Empire Society, and the Bush Book Club.

 The Canberra suburb Taylor was named in her honour, as were several professional awards, including the 'Florence M. Taylor Medallion' from the Master Builders Association of Victoria and the 'Florence Taylor Award' from the Queensland chapter of the Australian Institute of Building.
 Florence Taylor Street in the Canberra suburb of Greenway is also named for her.

 In 1930, Taylor also established the George A. Taylor Memorial Medal with the Master Builders Federation of Australia.
 This medal is presented annually to the winner of the "Building Construction Prize for completion among Technical Schools throughout the Commonwealth".

 The biography Florence Taylor's Hats: Designing, Building and Editing Sydney by Bronwyn Hanna and Robert Freestone was published in 2008 by Halstead Press ISBN 9781920831363.

 Since 2006 a three-storey high portrait of Taylor adorns an apartment building facing the railway on the southern approach to Sydney's Central railway station, which commemorates her as "Australia's first woman architect".
 Although this portrait also features a photograph of the beautiful Gothic Mortuary Station, located nearby, that building was completed ten years before Taylor's birth, designed by the then Government Architect James Barnet, and there is no known link between Taylor and the building.

 In early 2019, the Master Builders Association of NSW, in association with News Ltd, launched 'Florence', a new magazine "dedicated to women working in, and contributing to the construction industry.
 [It] highlights the many roles that women play in the industry, and shares their stories."
 Issue 1 states that Florence Taylor was the "inspiration behind" the magazine, and provides a brief biography of her.

+A tunnel boring machine used in New South Wales is named after her.

 A portrait of Taylor by Jerrold Nathan is held by the Mitchell Library, Sydney.

 Awards

+Taylor was appointed an Officer of the Order of the British Empire in 1939 and elevated to a Commander of that order in 1961.
 Florence Mary Taylor was inducted into the Victorian Honour Roll of Women in 2001.